 - Marketing, Advertising and PR campaigns

-- Event costs for enhanced screenings - eg. speaker, talent or artists fees
+- Event costs for enhanced screenings - for example speaker, talent or artists fees

 - Volunteer and evaluation expenses

-- Accessibility costs - eg. creating accessible supporting materials, subtitling fees
+- Accessibility costs - for example creating accessible supporting materials, subtitling fees

-- Outreach and community inclusion costs - eg. providing transport for isolated audiences,
+- Outreach and community inclusion costs - for example providing transport for isolated audiences,

-- Audience development expenses - eg. young programmers’ workshops
+- Audience development expenses - for example young programmers’ workshops

 - Rights clearances and curation fees for screen heritage materials